Skip to content

 Security

-A developer should know how to set up a secure page.
+A builder should know how to set up a secure page.
 A page should apply to the following requirements.

 Authentication profile